 Writer Karen Shepard has an A.B. in English from Harvard University and an M.A. in Film Production from the University of Southern California.
 She is an avid advocate for equitable climate change solutions.
 Karen went through Al Gore’s Climate Reality Project Leadership Corp training and brings a wealth of knowledge and passion about climate change and clean energy to the organization.
 You can read some of her writing about climate change on her Huffington Post blog.

-Charline Whyte, President
+Charline Whyte, Director

 Charline Whyte is a practicing attorney.
 She was born and raised in Costa Rica where she earned degrees in Special Education and Management of Natural Resources.
 In 2017, she obtained a Juris Doctorate from the Birmingham School of Law, graduating as a Cum Laude graduate.
 Charline is married and mother of a 17 year old.
 She enjoys giving back to the community by volunteering at river clean-ups, at Habitat for Humanity and The Greater Birmingham Humane Society.